elastic/integrations/packages/gitlab/docs/README.md

 ## Setup

-Refer to the GitLab documentation for the specific filepath(s) for your instance type.
+Refer to the [GitLab documentation](https://docs.gitlab.com/ee/administration/logs/) for the specific filepath(s) for your instance type.
 Both are provided as default in the configuration setup, but only one will be needed for use.
-See [API](https://docs.gitlab.com/ee/administration/logs/#api_jsonlog) and [Production](https://docs.gitlab.com/ee/administration/logs/#production_jsonlog) for details.

 ## Logs